USA Swimming Coach Requirements for Membership Renewal

-Athlete Protection Test: All non-athlete members of USA Swimming will be required to complete the Athlete Protection Test (APT) as a condition of membership.
+Athlete Protection Test: All non-athlete members of USA Swimming will be required to complete the Athlete Protection Test (APT) annually as a condition of membership.
 You MUST register before proceeding with the APT, as you will need your USA Swimming ID number.
-Your APT will expire every 2 years on December 31.

 USA Swimming Foundations of Coaching and Rules & Regulations Test: Prior to becoming a USA Swimming member coach for the first time, a coach is required to successfully complete the online course, Foundations of Coaching 101.
 Before registering to be a coach member the 2nd year, the coach must successfully complete the two-part Foundations of Coaching 201 course.
 (Effective February 4, 2013).
 Frequently Asked Questions ›

-Safety Course Credentials (Fact Sheet): All coaches must submit current credentials to the registrar.
+Safety Course Credentials: All coaches must submit current credentials to the registrar.
 These include CPR, First Aid, and Swim Coaches Safety Training.
 If your course was conducted by the American Red Cross, you now have access to an electronic certificate as soon as your instructor enters the information into the ARC System.
 To access your electronic certification, log in here.

-Coaches may complete the Swim Coaches Safety Training in 1 of 3 ways.
-The options are (select one):
+Coaches may complete the Swim Coaches Safety Training in 1 of 3 ways as described here.

 Concussion Protocol Training - This requirement is new for all coaches and officials in 2020.
 USA Swimming will now require all coaches and officials complete Concussion Protocol Training by January 1, 2020.